tmfarrell/tmfarrell.github.io/_posts/2018-04-10-understanding_science.md

 you want it to?
 Does the output make sense at every step?
 (This can also be pretty difficult if you don't know what "truth" is.)

-The goal of crafting any scientific talk/ paper, then, should be to to get the language clean and error-free first.
+The goal of understanding/ crafting any scientific talk/ paper, then, should be to to get the language clean and error-free first.
 Formalize (i.e. mathematize) it as needed depending on the subtlety of the section (e.g. certain parts of the methods should be made as formal as possible).
-Then focus on making the logic make sense.
+Then focus on seeing if the logic makes sense.